cartolid/cartolidar/README.md

 >This project is in alpha version and includes only the "clidtwins" tool.
 >
 >"clidtwins" searchs for similar areas to a reference one in terms of dasoLidar Variables (DLVs)
->DLV: Lidar variables that describe or characterize forest structure (or vegetation in general).
+>DLV: Lidar variables that describe or characterize forest or land cover structure.

 Consultar documentación en: [Read the Docs - cartolidar](http://cartolidar-docs.readthedocs.io/en/latest/)